 Renesis Player is a complete SVG 1.2 compatible renderer and viewer.

-examotion® GmbH with the purpose of beeing the most complete and yet most perfomant implementation of the Scalable Vector Graphics Standard.
+It was developed by examotion® GmbH with the purpose of beeing the most complete and yet most perfomant implementation of the Scalable Vector Graphics Standard.

 It is available for a lot of different operating systems and devices including Windows, Windows CE, Linux, MacOS and others.